jonoalderson/edge-images/readme.md

 ## Requirements
 - Domain must be served through a supported edge provider, with image resizing features available and enabled.
 - Supported edge providers are:
-  - _Cloudflare_, with the 'Image resizing' feature enabled (requires a _Pro_ account or higher).
+  - [Cloudflare](https://www.cloudflare.com/), with the 'Image resizing' feature enabled (requires a _Pro_ account or higher).
-  - _Accelerated Domains_, with the 'Image resizing' feature enabled.
+  - [Accelerated Domains](https://accelerateddomains.com/), with the 'Image resizing' feature enabled.

 ## Customization
 The plugin automatically converts WordPress' native image sizes, and any sizes registerd via `add_image_size()`.